NetPosse Mailbox: What proves equine ownership?

 What worked?
 What didn't?
 Why?

-We really want to hear from people who have both successfully and unsuccessfully recover a missing, lost, or stolen horse in the past.
+We want to hear from people who have successfully and unsuccessfully recovered a missing, lost, or stolen horse.

 Lily's questions and comments follow.